openedx/frontend-template-application/README-template-frontend-app.rst

    [TODO]

-   Use the following as a template, but feel free to add specific places where this MFE is commonly discussed.
+   Use the following as a template, but feel free to add specific places where this app is commonly discussed.

 If you're having trouble, we have discussion forums at https://discuss.openedx.org where you can connect with others in the community.